-The Improv in Tempe, Arizona is part of a larger network of comedy clubs located throughout the United States that got its start in New York City in 1963.
+The Improv in Tempe, Arizona (east of Phoenix) is part of a larger network of comedy clubs located throughout the United States that got its start in New York City in 1963.
 At that time the vision was for a place where Broadway performers could meet after their shows to eat, drink coffee and sing.
 A year later, a comedian decided to try out some new material on stage at the Improv and the beginnings of this legendary club, where every comedian wants to perform, truly began.
 The long list of stars that debuted at the Improv in New York is impressive.

-Expansion started in 1975 with the second Improv on Melrose in Hollywood.
+The expansion started in 1975 with the second Improv on Melrose in Hollywood.
 In the 1980s new locations were opened in San Diego, San Francisco, Brea, Irvine, Washington D.C., Dallas, Addison, Cleveland, Miami, Las Vegas, Reno and London, England as well as our own Tempe, Arizona club.

 In June 2012 Tempe Improv closed.
 It re-opened in April 2013 under new ownership.

 At Tempe Improv you'll see both local comedians and big-name, nationally known stars.
 All genres of comedy are covered here -- clean, not-so-clean, Latino, blue collar and more.
 Shows at Tempe Improv are either 18+ or 21+, depending on the show.

 Tempe Improv Street Address

 Tempe, AZ 85281